 “Covid-19 was breaking our normal, magnifying long-standing injustices, and pulling the future forward.
 But what will the new normal look like?
 What does it mean to “build back better?”
 What are the implications of accelerating change?
 In short, what world will we find on the other side of the portal?
 We conducted the interviews in this volume from April to June 2020 with these questions in mind.
 We wanted to make sense of the future through the minds of business school deans, who by the nature of their roles must see the world through multiple lenses—business and higher education, theory and practice, global and local.
 These initial interviewees gave us so much more that we extended the conversations to include business leaders.”

 Dan LeClairCEO, Global Business School Network

-The World after Covid-19, a collection of insights, views, and experiences published by the Global Business School Network (GBSN) will be available soon through Amazon.
+The World after Covid-19, a collection of insights, views, and experiences published by the Global Business School Network (GBSN) available on Amazon.

 The book consists of 20 interviews conducted by GBSN CEO Dan LeClair and Board Chairman Soumitra Dutta as the world first went into lockdown in the earlier stages of the global pandemic in 2020.

 The interviews were a reminder that leadership is an intensely human activity, revealing as much about people as it did organizations, economies, and societies.
 Common themes included: Human––and Humane––Leadership, with responses personal and sometimes emotional as leaders discussed their responsibilities for the health and well-being of their people; Teaching with tech––the acceleration of digital transformation; and Globalization vs turning inward––would the world work together or pull apart, both during and after the crisis?

 Some were confident we are not going back to normal, most certain of long-lasting change, and at least one certain we should be planning for a world with not after Covid-19.